Virtual Trading Project for Economics of Derivatives 646

 I wouldn't bother with CommuniTraders membership, and don't worry about technical analysis unless this is important to your strategies.
 The video-maker might be much more detailed in his diary than you need to be for each trade, but at a minimum, trade executions, dates, times and trade rationales are important for each trade.
 A spreadsheet-based diary might serve your needs well.
 Think about the creation of this diary before you start trading and on your first trading day.
 And, don't worry about binary options unless you want to.

 2. The investment objectives for your portfolio will be quite simple to begin with for your first three days of trading (extending to either the beginning of or the end of the third calendar day following the execution of your first trade, your choice).
-Simply make as much money as you can during these first three days (or partial day) which might be more than or less than 72 hours, as you choose.
+Simply make as much money as you can during these first three days (or partial days) which might total a little more than or less than 72 hours, as you choose.
 Really, what you do on the first day doesn't much matter as long as you have some money to work with on the second day.
 So, really, the objective on the first day is simply to learn how to use the trading platform and think about strategies.

 Things should get more serious during your second period of trading, beginning on the fourth day.
 Starting on the fourth day (again, either the beginning of or the end of the fourth calendar day following the execution of your first trade, your choice) your objectives are prioritized as follows (number 1 is most important, 4 is least important):